harshita-2003/Assets-Management/README.md

-Sure, here is a concise README for your GitHub repository:

----

 # Asset Management System

 This project is an Asset Management System that provides a dynamic dashboard, asset management functionalities, and ticket management capabilities.
 The application is built using modern web technologies and offers a seamless user experience for managing and tracking assets.